IonutParau/thepuzzlecell/TRANSLATE.md

 ## Translation variables

-Inthe text, @variablename gets replaced with the variable.
+In the text, @variablename gets replaced with the variable.

 ## Fields: